IgorBaroni/Drawing-App/README.md

 # Drawing-App
-Drawing App made with HTML Canvas, CSS and JS
+Drawing App made using HTML Canvas, CSS and JS